michelemostarda/rdfcoder/README.md

         setmodel                        Set a new model
         removemodel                     Remove the current model
         ls                              List content of current directory
-        clearmodel                      Cleanup the current model
+        loadjre                         Load the JRE data into the active model clearmodel                      Cleanup the current model
         loadclasspath                   Load a classpath on the active model list                            List the loaded models